Jane Street (Toronto): Public Transit

-In the City of Toronto, TTC route 35 Jane operates from Jane station to Pioneer Village station, with a branch (35B Jane) going via Hullmar Drive between Finch Avenue West and Steeles Avenue West to serve the Black Creek neighbourhood.
-The 935 Jane Express is an express route that follows the same routing as the main 35A branch.
+In the City of Toronto, TTC routes 35 Jane operates from Pioneer Village station to Mount Dennis station, with a branch (35B Jane) going via Hullmar Drive between Steeles Avenue West and Finch Avenue West to serve the Black Creek neighbourhood, and 27 Jane South operates from Mount Dennis station to Jane station.
+Unlike the aforementioned 35 Jane (main branch 35A) and 27 Jane South, the 935 Jane Express serves all of Jane Street in Toronto, from Jane station to Pioneer Village station.
 There is also a Blue Night route that operates overnight, the 335 Jane.
-During rush hours, the 35/935 can be notoriously slow as a result of traffic congestion.
+During rush hours, the 27/35/935 can be notoriously slow as a result of traffic congestion.

 In York Region, York Region Transit (YRT) Route 20 Jane operates from Pioneer Village station to Teston Road.
 The route also makes intermediate connections with Highway 407 and Vaughan Metropolitan Centre stations.

 The University portion of Line 1 Yonge-University parallels Jane between Pioneer Village and Vaughan Metropolitan Centre stations between Steeles and Highway 7.

 History

+Jane Street was the terminus of the defunct Bloor streetcar line until 1966, when the first leg of the Line 2 Bloor-Danforth subway opened to Keele station.
+The streetcar line continued to operate as a shuttle west of Keele station to Jane until 1968, when the subway was extended and Jane station opened.

 Before 1971, Jane Street was broken north and south of present Eglinton Avenue.
 The 35 Jane would turn at Lambton, and past route 83 Tretheway to run north of Trethewey Drive to Steeles.

 In 2014, the 195 Jane Rocket was designated as an express route on Jane St, connecting Jane station in the south with York University in the north.
-On December 17, 2017, both the 35 and 195 were changed at the northern end to serve Pioneer Village station, with service around York University being replaced by York University station and the Line 1 extension.
+On December 17, 2017, both the 35 and 195 were changed at the northern end to serve Pioneer Village station on the day the new Toronto–York Spadina subway extension (which has its northernmost stretch and two stations; and running alongside and located near Jane) opened, with service around York University being replaced by York University station.
 In 2018, the 195 Jane rocket was renumbered and renamed to the 935 Jane Express as part of the TTC's rebranding of express bus routes.

+On December 7, 2025, Line 6 Finch West opened, with a stop at Jane street.